MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/New-MgEducationUser.md

           - `[PasswordPolicies <String>]`: Specifies password policies for the user.
 This value is an enumeration with one possible value being DisableStrongPassword, which allows weaker passwords than the default policy to be specified.
 DisablePasswordExpiration can also be specified.
 The two may be specified together; for example: DisablePasswordExpiration, DisableStrongPassword.
 Returned only on $select.
 For more information on the default password policies, see Azure AD pasword policies.
 Supports $filter (ne, not, and eq on null values).
           - `[PasswordProfile <IMicrosoftGraphPasswordProfile>]`: passwordProfile
             - `[(Any) <Object>]`: This indicates any property can be added to this object.
             - `[ForceChangePasswordNextSignIn <Boolean?>]`: true if the user must change her password on the next login; otherwise false.
-If not set, default is false.
-NOTE:  For Azure B2C tenants, set to false and instead use custom policies and user flows to force password reset at first sign in.
-See Force password reset at first logon.
             - `[ForceChangePasswordNextSignInWithMfa <Boolean?>]`: If true, at next sign-in, the user must perform a multi-factor authentication (MFA) before being forced to change their password.
 The behavior is identical to forceChangePasswordNextSignIn except that the user is required to first perform a multi-factor authentication before password change.
 After a password change, this property will be automatically reset to false.
 If not set, default is false.
             - `[Password <String>]`: The password for the user.
 This property is required when a user is created.
 It can be updated, but the user will be required to change the password on the next login.
-The password must satisfy minimum requirements as specified by the user's passwordPolicies property.
+The password must satisfy minimum requirements as specified by the user’s passwordPolicies property.
 By default, a strong password is required.
           - `[PastProjects <String[]>]`: A list for the user to enumerate their past projects.
 Returned only on $select.
           - `[People <IMicrosoftGraphPerson[]>]`: People that are relevant to the user.
 Read-only.
 Nullable.
             - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.